arthurhobspice/quantum-computing/README.md

 Some first examples for QC

-tutorial.ipynb: playing around with the Qiskit Python package
+firststeps.ipynb: playing around with the Qiskit Python package

 ibm.ipynb: testing the IBM QC Cloud capabilities